 Like this post?
 Pin it for later!

-Did I miss anything?
-What would you do in the French Quarter?
+What's your favorite thing to do in the French Quarter?
 Love to know in the comments below!

 Tiffany created Lavender Vines as a place to share her love for Jesus and adventures from around the world.
 She has a slight obsession with salted caramel lattes, Japanese kimonos, and an ongoing love affair with NYC and Paris.